shariqriazz/QuickScribe/instructions/core.md

 <grm>[MUST briefly list ALL [instructed-changes] from system instructions, omit if none]</grm>
 <tx>[
 - MUST PROVIDE ABSOLUTELY LITERAL RAW transcription of ALL AUDIO SEGMENTS from n, above
 - VERBATIM, preserve EVERYTHING as heard: duplicates, stutters, false starts, repetitions, fillers
 - MUST show sound-alike terms use {option1|option2} format from <amb>
 - must show [grammatical errors], [surrounded by] square brackets from <grm>] For later cleanup
 - NO XML tags
 - ONLY transcribed speech
 </tx>
-<int>[mode dependent: MUST resolve sound-alikes; mode may extend with additional transformations]</int>
+<int1>[mode dependent: first-stage changes with 2-3 word context - MUST OMIT if no changes from tx]</int1>
-<int1>[mode dependent: first-stage refinement - MUST OMIT if identical to int]</int1>
+<int2>[mode dependent: second-stage changes with 2-3 word context - MUST OMIT if no changes from int1]</int2>
-<int2>[mode dependent: second-stage refinement - MUST OMIT if identical to int1]</int2>
+<int3>[mode dependent: third-stage changes with 2-3 word context - MUST OMIT if no changes from int2]</int3>
-<int3>[mode dependent: third-stage refinement - MUST OMIT if identical to int2]</int3>
+<int>[mode dependent: full interpretation baseline applying all transformations - MUST resolve sound-alikes; mode may extend with additional transformations]</int>
 <mode>[optional mode_name: {{AVAILABLE_MODES}} - include ONLY when switching modes]</mode>
-<update>[numbered word tags with content - all tags on ONE LINE - spacing inside tags - MUST apply all cumulative stage transformations from final <intN>]</update>
+<update>[numbered word tags with content - all tags on ONE LINE - spacing inside tags - MUST apply all cumulative stage transformations from <int>]</update>
 </xml>

 # INTERPRETATION STAGES